alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 This reduction says, directly or indirectly:

-* the system learned preferences
+- the system learned preferences
-* the interaction is personalized
+- the interaction is personalized
-* the model remembers style
+- the model remembers style
-* the output reflects user input
+- the output reflects user input
-* the interaction feels familiar
+- the interaction feels familiar
-* the system adapts over time
+- the system adapts over time
-* therefore the framework is personalization
+- therefore the framework is personalization

 AI Foundations does not reduce source-bound contact to personalization.

-A system may adapt.
+A system adapts.

-A system may remember preferences.
+A system remembers preferences.

-A system may produce familiar language.
+A system produces familiar language.

-A system may reflect prior interaction.
+A system reflects prior interaction.

-A user may participate in contact.
+A user participates in contact.

-A user may shape an encounter.
+A user shapes an encounter.

-A user may matter within an interaction.
+A user matters within an interaction.

 But personalization is not source-line preservation.